harness/migrator/docs/docs/upgrade/account-level.md

 # Migrating Account level entities

 Before we move entities from first gen to next gen it is important to get a gist of entities that are present in the account.
+So ensure to run the account level summary

 ## Migrating all account level entities
 To migrate all secrets, connectors & cloud providers from an account we use the `harness-upgrade account`